 Michael N. thanks Doug for garden water line and new gas line.

-Eric—grounds manager.
+Eri is now serving as grounds manager.

 Extra $10k in facility fund.
 Would mean that Bryan’s crew can

 Result of keeping $5k surplus.
 Increase what’s available in facilities fund to $20k, for use on residents’ building.